curi/websites/close-reading/atlas-shrugged-1.md

 It’s important that goods be made for men.
 That’s a pro-human attitude, wanting men to produce things for their own use in order to improve their lives.
 There are other attitudes possible, like creating objects to sacrifice to the Gods , some of which are illustrated in *Atlas Shrugged*.

-> One night, lightning struck the oak tree....
-The trunk was only an empty shell; its heart had rotted away long ago; there was nothing inside
+> One night, lightning struck the oak tree.… The trunk was only an empty shell; its heart had rotted away long ago; there was nothing inside
 >
-> ...
-It was an immense betrayal—the more terrible because he could not grasp what it was that had been betrayed.
+> … It was an immense betrayal—the more terrible because he could not grasp what it was that had been betrayed.

 Eddie would be better able to deal with the world’s problems, like John Galt does, if he organized his own thinking better.
 He’s pretty helpless against the threats because he doesn’t have the right intellectual tools.